 (c) keep its accounting records in such manner as will enable true and fair accounts of the association to be conveniently and properly audited.

-26. Annual accounts to be prepared
+26. Accounts for previous financial year to be submitted to AGM

 An incorporated association shall submit to its members at the annual general meeting of the association accounts of the association showing the financial position of the association at the end of the immediately preceding financial year.